-You have configured your MySql replication, next step is to perform maintenance and monitor your replication.
+You have configured your MySql replication, the next step is to perform maintenance and monitor your replication.
 Percona Toolkit for MySQL is a collection of advanced command-line tools to perform a variety of MySQL server and system tasks.

 The Percona Toolkit allows you to amongst many tasks to verify MySQL replication integrity, efficiently archive rows, find duplicate indexes, summarize MySQL servers, analyze queries from logs and tcpdump, collect vital system information when problems occur.